-A dynamic class discussion, where students engage meaningfully with not only the material but also each other, is possible in the small intimate seminar space—and in the large lecture hall.
+Dynamic classroom discussions, where students engage meaningfully with not only the material but also each other, are possible both in the small intimate seminar space and in the large lecture hall.
 Crafting a productive conversation requires thinking intentionally about how to ask questions, how to facilitate answers, and how to nurture dialog.
 We all fear the silence and blank stares, but it doesn’t have to be so!
 Here are some practical tips to get students talking.

 We tend to imagine that discussions emerge organically and take on a life of their own.
 While occasionally that is the case, good discussions take prep work!
 Before any discussion time, outline a road map of where you’d like the conversation to go—what topics, themes, or points you want to be sure students hit on before class wraps up.